 ESH maintains a high standard of quality education.
 Aligned with the recommendations of the International Task Force on Child Protection, we hold ourselves to a high standard of effective recruiting practices with specific attention to child protection.
 To this end, all those appointed at ESH are required to obtain a Certificate of good conduct (in Dutch: VOG).
 The decision to issue this certificate lies with the Ministry of Justice (in Dutch: Dienst Justis).
 Your appointment with ESH takes place on condition that you obtain a VOG.
 This procedure will be explained in further detail by our HR advisor upon appointment.
 Needless to say, ESH will reimburse the costs in relation to the above.

 All appointments are subject to the successful completion of an interview, (trial lesson), identity checks, criminal record checks, and references.
 Applications should contain a CV, a supporting statement and a completed job application form.
 Download the application form here in Word or PDF.
-Please note: incomplete applications may not be considered.
+Please note: incomplete applications will not be considered.

 Furthermore, applicants must be EU citizens or have a valid permit to work in the Netherlands.
 For any further information, please visit the Government website.